SiarheiFedartsou/fastlane-plugin-clang_analyzer/README.md

 fastlane add_plugin clang_analyzer
 ```

-Also you need a standalone [Clang Static Analyzer](http://clang-analyzer.llvm.org/).
-Download it and unzip somewhere.
+Then you need to download standalone [Clang Static Analyzer](http://clang-analyzer.llvm.org/).
 By default plugin will look for analyzer at ~/analyze_tools.
-You can provide custom path using `analyzer_path` option of `clang_analyzer` action.
+To run Clang Static Analyzer add `clang_analyzer` action call in one of lanes in your Fastfile.

 ## About clang_analyzer